CUTR-at-USF/gtfs-realtime-validator/gtfs-realtime-validator-lib/README.md

 ### Output

-After execution finishes, the results for each GTFS-realtime protocol buffer file will be output in JSON format with the same file name, but with "results.json" appended to the end.
-For example, if one GTFS-realtime procotol buffer file name was `TripUpdates-2017-02-18T20-00-08Z.pb`, the validation results for that file name will be output as `TripUpdates-2017-02-18T20-00-08Z.pb.results.json`.
+After execution finishes, the results for each GTFS Realtime protocol buffer file will be output in JSON format with the same file name, but with "results.json" appended to the end.
+For example, if one GTFS Realtime procotol buffer file name was `TripUpdates-2017-02-18T20-00-08Z.pb`, the validation results for that file name will be output as `TripUpdates-2017-02-18T20-00-08Z.pb.results.json`.

 It will look something like: